 We have been enhancing our overseas business developments such as network services including cloud services and systems integration to meet mainly network and systems demands of Japanese companies heading overseas to seek business opportunities.
-As of the filing of this document, we have 10 overseas consolidated subsidiaries and two overseas equity method investees.
+As of the filing of this document, we have 11 overseas consolidated subsidiaries and two overseas equity method investees.
 In addition to the existing subsidiaries in Singapore, Thailand, China, Hong Kong, Indonesia and Vietnam, we may obtain more subsidiaries by establishing new companies and/or by co-working with local companies to seek greater business opportunities, as the need for IT is stronger in these regions compared to the United States and Europe.
-Our overseas business is smaller than our domestic business.
-Overseas business revenues for the fiscal years ended March 31, 2019 and 2020 were JPY7.7 billion and JPY8.5 billion, respectively.
-As for income, operating profit was JPY0.1 billion and JPY0.3 billion for the fiscal years ended March 31, 2019 and 2020, respectively.
-IIJ and IIJ-Global together had injected capital of JPY4,512 million into our overseas consolidated subsidiaries and equity method investees by the fiscal year ended March 31, 2020.
-Also, as of March 31, 2020, IIJ and IIJ-Global together had lent a total of JPY222 million to four of our overseas consolidated subsidiaries.
+Overseas business revenues for the fiscal years ended March 31, 2020 and 2021 were JPY8.5 billion and JPY8.3 billion, respectively.
+As for income, operating profit was JPY0.3 billion and JPY0.4 billion for the fiscal years ended March 31, 2020 and 2021, respectively.
+IIJ and IIJ-Global together had injected capital of JPY4,526 million into our overseas consolidated subsidiaries and equity method investees by the fiscal year ended March 31, 2021.
+Also, as of March 31, 2021, IIJ and IIJ-Global together had lent a total of JPY268 million to four of our overseas consolidated subsidiaries.
 We may establish overseas subsidiaries in other regions and add overseas offices by working together with local companies.
+In April 2021, in order to strengthen our Singaporean business which is a core of the ASEAN business, we purchased a prominent Singaporean system integrator PTC SYSTEM (S) PTE LTD for 44 million Singaporean Dollar, equivalent to JPY3,632 million, and made it our consolidated subsidiary.
 The overseas business, compared to the domestic business, is exposed to various uncertainties including regulatory, economic, religious, cultural, geopolitical, and diplomatic risks.
 Although we strive to comply with the necessary regulations, failure to comply with foreign regulations such as the U.S. Foreign Corrupt Practices Act ("FCPA") or failure to appropriately comply with local regulations due to inadequate internal control could impose a negative impact on our business.

 Our consolidated subsidiary, Trust Networks is in charge of ATM operation business, which operates bank ATMs and the related network systems and receives a commission for each bank withdrawal transaction.
 Along with ATM placement, we continuously acquire ATMs as written in "PART 1.
 Information on the Company, Item 2.
 Business Overview, 2.
-Risk Factors, 3.Risk regarding our group operation (2) Risks regarding group management."
-As for the fiscal year ending March 31, 2021, ATM operation business revenue and profit is expected to decrease because the number of placed ATMs to decrease due to certain clients' matter and the number of ATM withdrawal transaction is expected to decrease year over year due to COVID-19 related store closure as well as request to refrain from going outside unless necessary.
+Risk Factors, 3.Risk regarding